hobbo91/BetterBright/README.md

 **Firmware-specific.** The brightness patch is found by scanning for a specific instruction pattern, and the dim/restore logic is built around the native backlight steps this firmware uses.
-That work was done on **6.61** - it should carry to other 6.61 CFW, but older firmware or other PSP models would likely need the pattern scan and the levels re-checked.
+That work was done on **6.61** - it should carry to other CFW, but older firmware or other PSP models.

 ## Credits